Overview ## Authentication LaunchDarkly's REST API uses the HTTPS protocol with a minimum TLS version of 1.2. All REST API resources are authenticated with either [personal or service access tokens](https://docs.launchdarkly.com/home/account/api), or session cookies. Other authentication mechan

 Keep your access tokens and SDK keys private

 Access tokens should never be exposed in untrusted contexts.
 Never put an access token in client-side JavaScript, or embed it in a mobile application.
 LaunchDarkly has special mobile keys that you can embed in mobile apps.
-If you accidentally expose an access token or SDK key, you can reset it from your Account settings page.
+If you accidentally expose an access token or SDK key, you can reset it from your Authorization page.

 The client-side ID is safe to embed in untrusted contexts.
 It's designed for use in client-side JavaScript.